bitcoin/bitcoin/doc/build-unix.md

     sudo apt-get install libdb4.8-dev libdb4.8++-dev

-Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later, which break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 4.8.
+Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later.
+This will break binary wallet compatibility with the distributed executables, which are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

-See the section "Disable-wallet mode" to build Bitcoin Core without wallet.
+To build Bitcoin Core without wallet, see [*Disable-wallet mode*](/doc/build-unix.md#disable-wallet-mode)

 Optional (see --with-miniupnpc and --enable-upnp-default):